 Strategic management occurred for the first time under the term strategic or corporate planning in 1950s and 1960s as a result of increasing need of managers to co-ordinate decisions and maintain control in growing enterprises.
 The main leaders of this approach, Ken Andrews and Igor Ansoff, proclaimed the idea that strategy requires the achievement of fit between the external situation (opportunities and threats) and internal capability (strengths and weaknesses).

 The diffusion of strategic planning was also closely related to the trend of diversification as large corporations came to view their management skills unbounded by industry divisions.
 Corporate planning became at this stage focused on the management of growth through diversification and as a result portfolio planning matrices spread widely.
 Furthermore, strategic planning became part of enthusiasm for scientific techniques for decision making so concepts such as: cost-benefit analysis, linear programming, and econometric forecasting etc. developed.

 Later on in late 1970s and 1980s situation changed dramatically, as managers became aware that they have to abandon their strategic plans in favour of more flexible approaches and focus less on planning for diversification and more on achieving competitiveness.
 This transition from corporate planning to strategic management was associated with increasing focus on competition as the central characteristic of the business environment and competitive advantage as the primary goal of strategy.

 The contributions of this wave do not lie in the development of new conceptual models (they have built to a large extent on traditional theories and models) but in carefully structuring the kinds of formal analyses that should be undertaken to develop a successful strategy.

 One very important outcome of this approach is the conclusion that many strategies fit certain generic classifications and are not being created individually but selected from a limited set of options based on detailed analysis of the firm and its environment.
 I will shortly describe in the following paragraph the most commonly used analytical frameworks developed by Michael Porter, who is recognised as the leader of this approach to strategic management.

 The first analytical tool, the framework of five forces is used to analyse the industry structure and competition.
 This theory will be used as theoretical base for micro-level analysis of the Czech IT market, I will therefore not get into detailed description at this stage.

 Secondly, the concept of generic strategies is used to distinguish the core business of a company.
 Porter believes that firms cope with the five competitive forces within their industry in adopting one of three potentially successful generic strategies to outperform other firms in the industry: cost leadership, differentiation and focus.
-22 The objective of cost leadership is to achieve an overall cost leadership in an industry (e.g. for an IT consulting firm it would mean offering services at the lowest possible prices to all scope of customers regardless of size and industry).
+The objective of cost leadership is to achieve an overall cost leadership in an industry (e.g. for an IT consulting firm it would mean offering services at the lowest possible prices to all scope of customers regardless of size and industry).

 The differentiation strategy means that the company pursuing this goal has to create something that is perceived industry-wide as unique (for a consulting firm it could mean achieving a high reputation for its services).
 The final generic group is focusing on a particular industry segment or a geographic market.
 The entire strategy is built around serving a particular target very well and rests on the premise that the firms is thus able to serve its narrow strategic target more effectively and efficiently than competitors who are competing more broadly.

 The generic strategy emphasising focus seems in my point of view the most suitable one for a rather small consulting company.
 Furthermore, it has to be also taken into account, that according to Porter the worst strategic situation occurs if a firm is not able to follow and dedicate its resources to any of the above mentioned generic approaches as the company is not likely to gain a competitive advantage over its competitors.

 Thirdly, the concept of “generic industry environment” is based on the presumption that industry environments differ strongly in their fundamental strategic implications along three key dimensions: industry concentration, state of industry maturity and exposure to international competition.
 Porter describes five generic environments: fragmented, emerging, mature, declining and global.

 Fragmented are industries where the level of industry concentration is low, i.e. no firm has a significant market share and can strongly influence the industry outcome.
-25 This is in my point of view type of industry structure possibly applicable to the market of IT consulting.
+This is in my point of view type of industry structure possibly applicable to the market of IT consulting.
 Emerging industries are newly formed or re-formed industries, which have been created by technological innovations, emergence of new consumer needs and others.
 An essential characteristics of this industry structure is that rules of behaviour within the industry are absent and there is high degree of uncertainty in technological and strategic positioning as well as in the expectations of customers’ behaviour.
 This type of industry structure could have prevailed on the Czech IT market directly after the opening of the country, by now the market should have reached average standards.

 Last type of industry structure, which could possibly apply to the analysed market is a global industry.
 A global industry is one in which the strategic positions of competitors in major geographic or national markets are fundamentally affected by their overall global positions.
 Global industries require a firm to compete on a world-wide, co-ordinated basis or face strategic disadvantages.
-27 I will attempt to analyse whether the market of IT consulting in the Czech Republic can be described as global market or whether local and small firms without a global position are also accepted.
+I will attempt to analyse whether the market of IT consulting in the Czech Republic can be described as global market or whether local and small firms without a global position are also accepted.

 Finally, the last two types of generic industry environments do not correspond to the likely industry structure of the Czech IT market: mature industry can be described by modest growth, declining even experiences an absolute decline in sales over a longer period of time.
 Although the Czech market may not be growing fast it is in my point of view not result of the industry maturity, rather it is due to temporary economic situation.